TIBCOSoftware/js-visualize/Readme.md

  - Install Jaspersoft locally onto your system.

  - Download this github repo onto your local web server.
+You can use any tool (such as [MAMP]) that you like.

  - Import the jrs-export.zip file from the resources folder onto the JasperReport Server (admin > server settings > import).